Breathing Problems in Horses

 Standard Western treatment of equine breathing problems involves prescription medications.

-Pharmaceutical bronchodilators open the airways, clear mucous, and allow easier breathing.
+Pharmaceutical bronchodilators open the airways, clear mucus, and allow easier breathing.

 Anti-inflammatories reduce inflammation and help reduce lung damage.